Business and Information Technology

 Credits 1

 Students study basic management concepts and leadership styles as they explore business ownership, planning, operations, marketing, finance, economics, communications, the global marketplace, and human relations.
-Quality concepts, project management, problem solving, and ethical decision making are an integral part of the course.
+Quality concepts activities, project management, problem solving, and ethical decision-making are an integral part of the course.
+Contextual instruction and student participation in co-curricular career and technical student organization (CTSO) activities will develop leadership, interpersonal, and career skills.

 This course connects to the following career pathways: